Chiltern Tunnel: Construction

 During September 2020, final preparations for the arrival of the first of the two TBMs were made and both arrived on site in December that year.
 Names for the two machines were suggested by children from Meadow High School in Hillingdon and Chalfonts Community College, and Cecilia and Florence were chosen by a public vote.
 The names commemorate Buckinghamshire-born astronomer Cecilia Payne-Gaposchkin and Florence Nightingale.
-During March 2021, the first section of fibre-reinforced concrete tunnel lining was cast; this is produced onsite at a purpose-built facility near to the southern portal, which is capable of manufacturing up to 49 sections at a time.
-A total of 56,000 precisely-engineered sections were required to complete each tunnel.
+During March 2021, the first section of fibre-reinforced concrete tunnel lining was cast; this was produced onsite at the Align JV's purpose-built facility near the southern portal, which was capable of manufacturing up to 49 segments at a time.

 Excavation commenced on 13 May 2021, with completion estimated around March 2024.
-During the following month, it was reported that the first TBM had been advancing at a typical speed of 15 m per day.
 Each TBM was operated by a crew of 17 working in 12-hour shifts, while surface logistics and support for the boring work was provided by over 100 people on the surface.
-During June 2021, the second TBM commenced boring as well.
-The two TBMs were named Florence (after Victorian social reformer and nurse Florence Nightingale) and Cecilia (after astrophysicist Cecilia Payne-Gaposchkin) following a national vote on names suggested by local schools.
+During June 2021, the second TBM commenced boring.

 The first stage of the drive (from the south portal to the Chalfont St Peter ventilation shaft) was completed in March 2022, and the first of the cross passages between the main running tunnels were completed in August that year.
-The Chalfont St Giles ventilation shaft was reached in October 2022, Amersham in March 2023, Little Missenden in August, and Chesham Road in December the same year.
+The Chalfont St Giles ventilation shaft was reached in October 2022, Amersham in March 2023, Little Missenden in August, and Chesham Road in December of the same year.

 The chalk excavated during the boring of the tunnels is to be used to create a nature reserve covering 127 ha in the vicinity of the southern portals; for this purpose, measures for the temporary storage and treatment of up to 3000000 m3 of chalk slurry were provisioned onsite prior to excavation commencing.
 Approval for this scheme was issued in May 2021.